lobophf/happy/README.md

 ## :star: Contributing:

-I'm so glad when I see improvements done by other peoples.
+I'm so glad when I see improvements done by other people.
 Feel free to contribute by opening pull requests for fixing bugs or typing mistakes, or even open an issue to report errors.
-See some useful stuffs in [Contributing](./docs/CONTRIBUTING.md) guide.
+See some useful stuff in [Contributing](./docs/CONTRIBUTING.md) guide.

 ## :balance_scale: License:
 This application is a MIT licensed, as found in the [LICENSE](https://github.com/lobophf/happy/blob/master/LICENSE) file.